kjhass/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal.md

 ### Description
 CenturyLink Cloud supports the use of Security Assertion Markup Language (SAML) for exchanging user authentication data as XML between trusted parties.
 This industry standard protocol empowers our customers to use their **own** identity management system for authenticating users of the CenturyLink Cloud Control Portal.

-SAML has three main parties: the user, the identity provider (IdP), and service provider (SP).
+SAML has three main parties: the user, the identity provider (IdP), and the service provider (SP).
 The IdP is the repository that holds identity information.
 The SP is the party that wants to authenticate a particular user who is using an application.

 The SAML flow occurs as shown below.
 ![SAML Flow](../images/saml01.png)